TosbackCgusBridge-Bot/CGUs-versions/Officedepot/Privacy Policy.md

 **With any successor to all or part of our business.** For example, if part of our business was sold we may sell our customer list as part of that transaction.

-Our websites may link to third party sites or services we don't control
+Our websites may link to third party sites or services we dont control

 If you click on one of those links, you will be taken to websites we do not control.
 This policy does not apply to the information practices of that website.
 You should read the privacy policy of other websites carefully.
 We are not responsible for such third party's sites.